Architectural drawing

+History

 Size and scale

 The size of drawings reflects the materials available and the size that is convenient to transport – rolled up or folded, laid out on a table, or pinned up on a wall.
 The drafting process may impose limitations on the size that is realistically workable.
 Sizes are determined by a consistent paper size system, according to local usage.
-Normally the largest paper size used in modern architectural practice is ISO A0 (841 × 1189 mm) or in the USA Arch E (762 × 1067 mm) or Large E size (915 × 1220 mm).
+Normally the largest paper size used in modern architectural practice is ISO A0 (841 × 1189 mm) or in the US, Arch E (762 × 1067 mm) or Large E size (915 × 1220 mm).

 Architectural drawings are drawn to scale so that relative sizes are correctly represented.
 The scale is chosen both to ensure the whole building will fit on the chosen sheet size and to show the required amount of detail.
 On the scale of one-eighth of an inch to one foot (1:96) or the metric equivalent of 1 to 100, walls are typically shown as simple outlines corresponding to the overall thickness.
 At a larger scale, half an inch to one foot (1:24) or the nearest common metric equivalent 1 to 20, the layers of different materials that make up the wall construction are shown.
 Construction details are drawn to a larger scale, in some cases full size (1 to 1 scale).

 Scale drawings enable dimensions to be "read" off the drawing, i.e. measured directly.
 Imperial scales (feet and inches) are equally readable using an ordinary ruler.
 On a one-eighth inch to one-foot scale drawing, the one-eighth divisions on the ruler can be read off as feet.
 Architects normally use a scale ruler with different scales marked on each edge.
 A third method, used by builders in estimating, is to measure directly off the drawing and multiply by the scale factor.

 Dimensions can be measured off drawings made on a stable medium such as vellum.
 All processes of reproduction introduce small errors, especially now that different copying methods mean that the same drawing may be re-copied, or copies made in several different ways.
 Consequently, dimensions need to be written ("figured") on the drawing.
 The disclaimer "Do not scale off dimensions" is commonly inscribed on architects' drawings, to guard against errors arising in the copying process.